Data Science Major

 Double Major Information

-Some students in the DS major will choose to pursue double majors and/or certificates.
-As Data Science is such a vast field, students are encouraged to explore how they may want to utilize the knowledge and skills they build throughout their time in the program.
+Some students in the DS major will pursue double majors and/or certificates.
+Because data science is such a vast field, we encourage you to explore how you want to utilize your DS knowledge and skills.
 One great way to do so is to complement DS with another area of study.

 Common double major paths for students in DS will include Computer Science, Economics, Information ScienceMath, and Statistics, among many others.
 Please view the links to the Guide pages for major requirements.